umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 ## Overview
 {:toc}

-Coordinate systems (CS) allow us to locate any place on the earth’s surface.
+Coordinate reference systems (CRS) allow us to locate any place on the earth’s surface.

 At their most basic, a coordinate pair consists of two numbers: an **X value (longitude)** and a **Y value (latitude)**.
-The CS is the key to understanding what those numbers mean.
-The same location could have thousands of different coordinate pairs - one for every CS that exists today!
+The CRS is the key to understanding what those numbers mean.
+The same location could have thousands of different coordinate pairs - one for every CRS that exists today!

 It is a good idea to use the same system for all the data in your project.
-This section will show you how to identify a data layer's CS and how to change it, if necessary.
+This section will show you how to identify a data layer's CRS and how to change it, if necessary.
 {: .note}

 There are two kinds of  systems: